stkchan/de-project-dbt/README.md

 #### What is `dbt clean`?
 `dbt clean` is used to remove temporary build files and ensure a clean environment.

-When you run:
+When we run:

 ```bash
     dbt clean
 ```
-dbt deletes folders defined under clean-targets in your dbt_project.yml, such as:
+dbt deletes folders defined under clean-targets in our dbt_project.yml, such as:
 ```yml
     clean-targets:
         - "target"